 The Print To page delves into common subjects such as print to a file, print to email, print to PDF, all based on customer inquiries.

 PDF itself is a broad topic with much coverage in RPM, so for that, we offer the RPM PDF Portal.

 Unicode as a unifying technology has certainly grown up and become dominant worldwide while RPM has been in existence.
 On the Unicode support for PDF page, we delve into this topic.

 RPM is a Windows product, so naturally, Windows printing is an important topic.
 The RPM Windows Printing Portal covers this large topic.

 RPM also covers all corners of the LPR / LPD protocol, as we cover in this FAQ.

 RPM is currently in the 6.2 release.
-The changes and updates that went into 6.2 are extensive and are covered in the 6.2 guide.
+We cover the extensive changes and updates that went into 6.2 in the 6.2 guide.